WORK AT HOME SCAM • WORK AT HOME SCAMS

 The so-called employer (scamployer) provides any number of excuses for not being able to process payments in the company's country.
 The reason this scam is so successful is that the scamployer claims to be in located in a country that Americans naturally associate either with repression, or recovering from the breakup of the USSR, or not as sophisticated as the US, or generally in a state of governmental and banking disarray.

 The victim is asked to respond to the employment notice by submitting a resume to an email address.
-The requested information often includes full name, address, sex, telephone-cell-fax, bank account number, copy of Driver's License or Passport, and occasionally a Social Security Number.
+The requested information often includes full name, address, sex, telephone-cell-fax, bank account number, copy of Driver's License and/or Passport, and occasionally a Social Security Number.

 NOTE: During the string of correspondence between the scamployer and the job seeker victim, malware in the form of spyware and Trojans horses is inserted into the scamployer emails.
 The malware reports back to the Hacker who then has free access to the job seeker victim's computer, including usernames, passwords, and all personal emails.
 Personal information from these emails may be applied at a later date for extortion and threat letters to the job seeker victim to make the victim feel he or she is in imminent danger.

 In turn, the scamployer emails back an employment contract that ranges from the simple to the very sophisticated.
 Some contracts are almost non-existent in their brevity, while others are lengthy and have been flat out stolen from other contracts easily viewed or available on the Internet.
 Since the scammers are not using any real names or addresses and are basing their actions on intent to defraud, the contract is worthless.